 The pandemic has changed the way many businesses operate today.
 Although many of the changes have been difficult to adopt and implement, others have enhanced operations.
 Above all else, the pandemic has shown us how dedicated our employees are to their jobs and the communities we serve every day.

 “Our essential workers have continued to provide operations and services that are required and necessary for continued infrastructure viability,” said Huynh.
-“TRA functions as critical infrastructure to provide water and wastewater services to the public — playing an essential part in meeting the basic needs of citizens.”
+“TRA operates as critical infrastructure to provide water and wastewater services to the public — playing an essential part in meeting the basic needs of citizens.”